wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 2. Kernel: `ConversionKernelB`
   This kernel uses the simpler rounding mode `RZERO`.

-  In the graph for the cluster under `ConversionKernelB`, you will find that it now only contains one "cast" node.
+  In the graph for the cluster under `ConversionKernelB`, you will find that it now only contains one explicit "cast" node.
 This corresponds to the code:
   ```cpp
   x * num_accessor[0] + ...
   ```
   Although `x` and `num_accessor[0]` represent `ap_float`s constructed to use rounding mode `RZERO`, the result of this operation is cast to the higher precision `ap_float` using the default rounding mode `RNE` as the multiplication result is an operand for the next operation which uses higher precision.

-  The other cast node is represented by a combination of `shift`, `select`, and `and` operations hence only one node labeled as "cast" is visible in the reports.
+  The other cast node is implicit and represented by a combination of `shift`, `select`, and `and` operations.

-  Similarly, the reduction in the number of cast nodes as compared to `ConversionKernelA` results in reduction of hardware resources used by `ConversionKernelC`.
+  The reduction in the number of cast nodes as compared to `ConversionKernelA` results in a reduction of hardware resources used by `ConversionKernelB`.

+  Observe the differences in the resource usage of these two kernels by navigating to the *Area Estimates* report and looking at the entries under *Kernel System*.

-2. Kernel: `ConversionKernelC`
+3. Kernel: `ConversionKernelC`
   This kernel shows how to use the `convert_to` function and modify the rounding mode for a specific operation.

   In the graph for the cluster under `Kernel_C`, you will find that it contains two "cast" nodes, corresponding to the conversions: